Qubit-qudit entanglement transfer in defect centers with high-spin nuclei: Summary

 \section{Summary}

 We have analyzed methods to accumulate entanglement in nuclear spin memory qudits by repeated entanglement transfer from their respective electron spin communication qubit, mediated by the native Ising coupling.
-Based on a universal model, our study is applicable to a wide range of platforms, such as the \isotope{V}{51} defect center in silicon carbide and the \isotope{Ge}{73}V center in diamond.
-The protocol that we consider to have the highest practical relevance is described by a universal phase set, \eref{eq:scheme2}, and generates maximal entanglement deterministically for $d=2^n$ qudits.
+Based on a universal model, our study is applicable to a wide range of platforms, such as the \isotope{Ge}{73}V center in diamond or the \isotope{Sb}{123} donor in silicon.
+The protocol that we consider to have the highest practical relevance is described by a universal phase set, \eref{eq:phaseset_dt}, and generates maximal entanglement deterministically for $d=2^n$ qudits.
 The application of our scheme to larger quantum networks opens the possibility of realizing higher-dimensional qudit versions of several QC protocols.
-We have also pointed out some crucial properties of entanglement transfer which could be of importance even in the case $d=2$.
+We have also pointed out some crucial properties of entanglement transfer which could be of importance even in the case~$d=2$.